 Decide What You’re Looking for In a Caregiver

 A caregiver is not going to replace you and all you currently do.
 You are the parent.
 Nobody will ever be like you.
-Keeping that in mind, are you ready to begin letting go of your duties as primary caregiver?
+Keeping that in mind, are you ready to begin letting go of your duties as the primary caregiver?
 Do you want things done the way you have always done them?
 Or, are you open to trying new ways?
 Can you be available, supportive, and responsive?
 Will the caregiver have the tools they need to be successful in their job?
 Our “All About Me” document will help you think about what is important to share with a caregiver.
-It is valuable tool where you can document everything you want a caregiver to know about your son or daughter, like emergency information, personality, communication style, favorite foods, social relationships, leisure activities, medical information, and more.
+It is a valuable tool where you can document everything you want a caregiver to know about your son or daughter, like emergency information, personality, communication style, favorite foods, social relationships, leisure activities, medical information, and more.
 Our Residential Assessment will help you think about what you want in a caregiver.
 The Roommate Matching Pool will help you identify parent partners who share your vision and values.

 Know What Caregivers Want and Need

 It’s important to create a job that’s attractive to caregivers.
 Just like any job seeker, caregivers will be interested in the compensation package.
 What is the pay?
-Is room and board included?
+Are room and board included?
 What about healthcare benefits?
 If you want to recruit and retain a great caregiver, you need to figure out how to pay them well.
-For families seeking a live-in caregiver, room and board is often included.
+For families seeking a live-in caregiver, room and board are often included.
 This can add tremendous value to the compensation package.
 It means you’ll need to consider the physical space of the home to ensure there is enough private space for the caregiver.
 You also want to be sure your caregiver has access to healthcare benefits.
 The compensation package is important, but equally important is considering your caregiver’s work-life balance.